 Even if our hearts are in the right place, it’s easy to get overwhelmed by the sheer number of tasks we have to complete.

 This time of year I REALLY lean in on using my planner to stay sane and keep up with everything I have going on.
-If your to do list and all of your events and appointments are contained in one place, it’s so much easier to keep track.
+If your to-do list and all of your events and appointments are contained in one place, it’s so much easier to keep track.
 I have used my Emily Ley Simplified Planner for several years now and can’t live without it.
-I use the premium version here, but Emily recently launched this less expensive version with At-A-Glance that is equally as cute!
+I use the premium version of the planner available on the Emily Ley website but have linked a much more affordable option from her line through Amazon.